NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Multisensor/PRISMATIC/prismatic_workshop.md

 Keep this question in mind throughout the notebook: **What ecological information is being measured directly, what is being estimated, and how is uncertainty introduced at each handoff?**

-For additional project motivation and context, see the workshop background presentation: https://canva.link/0e9gdg4lr18gdu9
+For additional project motivation and context, see the <a href="https://canva.link/0e9gdg4lr18gdu9" target=_blank>workshop background presentation</a>.

 ## Learning objectives